MartinTomis/Lane_detection/README.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

+Note: I do this step on a "warped" image, so it does not follow immediately the preceding step.

+After the bird's eye view transformation, the I apply mine function gradient_detection to create a binary image.
+The function uses both gradient thresholding (using only x-derivative) and color-thresholding.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]